What We Tried to Stop Our Son’s Chewing Habit

 He would chew little pieces of paper and then put them on the floor.
 Then get a new one and do the same thing.
 By the time school was over for the day, he had tiny pieces of paper all over the floor underneath his desk.

 The first grade that I remember his habit being a problem was in the second grade.
-His second-grade teacher is the one who brought this habit to my attention.
+His second-grade teacher noticed it first, the same teacher who would ultimately set our whole diagnosis journey in motion.
 We tried different things that school year to help him stop doing it.
 Here’s what we tried to stop our son’s chewing habit.

 His teacher allowed him to chew gum in class, but that didn’t work because he would spit the gum out and not in the garbage can.
 We also tried sending him to school with Tic Tacs that he could suck on.
 This didn’t work because he would eat them and didn’t suck on them.